ibm-cloud-docs/Cloudant/api/authentication.md

 -->

-See the following example request for a cookie by using Python:
+The following example shows a request for a cookie by using Python:

 ```python
 import cloudant